NafieAlhilaly/l293d/README.md

-Controlling dc motors with L293D and ultrasonic sensor abd a servo motor to change direction when an obstacle is detected.
+Controlling dc motors with L293D and ultrasonic sensor and a servo motor to change direction when an obstacle is detected.

 ## Wiring Diagram
 This is a approximate wiring diagram for demonstration purposes.